-The Sedgemoor Secret Garden group was set up by neighbours Geoff and Brian to brighten up their area and bring people together.
+Sedgemoor Secret Flower and Bird Garden, based in Oldham, was set up by neighbours Geoff and Brian to brighten up their area and bring people together.

-With encouragement from Lisa Brown, Forever Manchester’s Community Builder, Geoff and Brian who live on the Barker Street Estate in Oldham installed a seating area and raised planters where wild flowers were planted.
+With encouragement from Forever Manchester’s Community Builder Lisa Brown, Geoff and Brian, who live on the Barker Street estate, installed a seating area and raised planters where wild flowers were planted.

-A local agriculturalist visited the gardens and said he was surprised to see so many varying pairs of birds in one small area, especially the Jay Birds.
-Alex Myers the First Choice Homes (FCHO) Neighbourhood Officer entered the garden into the FCHO Garden Competition after seeing how much had been achieved by the neighbours coming together.
+A local agriculturalist visited the gardens and said he was surprised to see so many varying pairs of birds in one small area.
+Alex Myers the First Choice Homes (FCHO) Neighbourhood Officer entered the garden into the annual FCHO Garden Competition after seeing how much had been achieved by the neighbours coming together.

-The project has boosted confidence and helped these residents to connect with similar passions and put their multitude of skills together to create something award winning.
+The Sedgemoor Secret Garden project has boosted confidence and helped these residents to connect with similar passions and put their multitude of skills together to create something truly award-winning.